 Cal Self-Defense For All (CSDA)

 Cal Self Defense for All (CSDA) is a program that addresses violence and harassment in our community by empowering members of our community to know about the realities of , develop personal strategies, and learn about physical resistive techniques in a supportive environment.
-Building on our current CSDA Program (using Rape Aggression Defense Systems curriculum) that is focused on women, we have expanded this program to include more offerings like R.A.D. for Men and specific programming addressing the needs of the Lesbian Gay Bisexual Transgender Queer (LGBTQ+) community on campus.
+Building on our current CSDA Program (using Rape Aggression Defense Systems curriculum) and specific programming addressing the needs of the Lesbian Gay Bisexual Transgender Queer (LGBTQ+) community on campus.

 Request these workshops if you and your team want basic knowledge on creating inclusive environments for LBGTQ+ communities, your organization or department needs a workshop for a staff/faculty member undergoing gender transition (gender confirmation regarding name changing, pronoun usage, etc.), or for workshops on general gender identity inclusion in the workplace/classroom.